dennisgappel/chess-clock/README.md

 Chessclock
 ==========

-Try to get a little own Chessclock, builded with cheap hardware.
+Try to get a little own chess clock, built with cheap hardware.